wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.9 =
+BGMP 1.9 includes the MarkerClusterer library

 = 1.8 =
-* BGMP 1.8 is internationalized and includes French and Chinese localizations.
+BGMP 1.8 is internationalized and includes French and Chinese localizations.

 = 1.7 =
 BGMP 1.7 adds support for category, map center, zoom level and other parameters in the [bgmp-map] and [bgmp-list] shortcodes.